hocnguyen12/hocnguyen12/README.md

 I am an ENSICAEN (National Engineering School of Caen, France) student majoring in e-payment and cybersecurity

+Interested about research in AI and security fields

 <!---
 - 👋 Hi, I’m @hocnguyen12
 - 👀 I’m interested in ...